Thunderboi1337/Todo_List_In_Go/README.md

 ## License

-Do what you wwant, don't care :*
+Do what you want with this, anybody is allowed to use it :*